 The worldwide overview of heating and cooling systems in recirculating aquaculture systems (RAS) involves the critical management of temperature to optimize fish growth and system efficiency.
 Heating and cooling are essential components in RAS to maintain the ideal temperature for fish, ensuring optimal growth rates and minimizing energy consumption (Ion et al., 2022).
 In RAS, heating and cooling systems play a crucial role in maintaining water temperature within the specific range required for different species of fish.
 The use of heat exchangers, heat pumps, and other technologies allows for efficient temperature control, contributing to the success of aquaculture operations.
 These systems are designed to provide a stable and controlled environment for fish, promoting growth and overall health (Zhang et al., 2023).
 The implementation of heating and cooling systems in RAS offers several advantages, including energy efficiency, precise temperature regulation, and the ability to adapt to varying environmental conditions.
 By utilizing heat pumps, air source or water source heat exchangers, RAS can optimize energy usage and reduce operational costs while ensuring the well-being of the aquatic species (Kharseh et al., 2015).
 Overall, the global perspective on heating and cooling systems in recirculating aquaculture systems underscores the importance of technology and innovation in creating sustainable and efficient aquaculture practices worldwide.
 These systems not only support the growth of fish but also contribute to environmental sustainability by minimizing water consumption and energy usage in aquaculture operations (Aich et al., 2020).

-2.4 Water Quality Monitoring:
+2.4 Water Quality Monitoring.

 2.4.1 Parameters monitored (pH, ammonia, nitrite, nitrate, etc.)